Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 The \ZH channel selection requires events to pass single- or double-lepton triggers and to have exactly two loose leptons of same flavor and opposite charge, plus a SUEP candidate overlapping with at least one jet.
 The \pt of the leading overlapping jet (\pTleadjet) is expected to be higher for SM processes, where the entire jet fits into a cone with $R=0.4$, than for SUEPs, where only a subset of the SUEP constituents will be included in the cluster.
 The leading lepton must have $\pt > 25\GeV$, based on the double-lepton trigger criteria.
 The \PZ boson is reconstructed by adding the four-momenta of the two leptons.
 The reconstructed \PZ boson must satisfy $\pt^{\PZ} > 25\GeV$ and $60 < \mll < 120\GeV$.
 The \ZH SR (SR-ZH) is defined by applying these criteria and rejecting events with at least one loose \PQb-tagged jet to reduce the \ttbar background.
 Two CRs are defined by requiring $\mll > 120\GeV$: CR-DY, which maintains the \PQb-tagged jet veto, and CR-TT, which instead requires a single loose \PQb-tagged jet.
-Simulation predicts the SM yield in SR-ZH to be ${\approx}95\%$ from DY production, with subdominant contributions from diboson (4\%) and \ttbar (1\%) production.
+Simulation predicts the SM yield in SR-ZH to be mostly from DY production (95\%), with subdominant contributions from diboson (4\%) and \ttbar (1\%) production.
+In CR-TT, simulation predicts a majority events from the \ttbar background (80\%), with significant contributions from DY (16\%), single top quark (2\%), and diboson (2\%) processes.
+In CR-DY, the dominant process is DY (79\%), followed by diboson processes (11\%), \ttbar (9\%), and single top quark processes (1\%).

 Photon triggers with \pt thresholds ranging from 50 to 200\GeV are used to define signal-free regions to validate the background estimation procedure.
 These triggers collect only part of the data, as described in Section~\ref{sec:PR}.
 For the \WH (\ZH) channel, a photon region PR-WH (PR-ZH) is defined using the same selection criteria as SR-WH (SR-ZH), replacing the requirements for the reconstructed \PW (\PZ) boson with those for the photon, omitting the transverse (dilepton) mass requirement.
 The PR-WH and PR-ZH regions are used for validation and are not included in the final fit to the data.